Mobile phone users 'overpaying by £200' per year

 The fear of "bill shock" was so great that customers typically bought four times more talk time than they used.

-Three-quarters of customers never exceeded their monthly allowance of free minutes because, in many cases, they were on unnecessarily large contracts.'Not rational'
+Three-quarters of customers never exceeded their monthly allowance of free minutes because, in many cases, they were on unnecessarily large contracts.

 "Everything is expensive when you go over your allowance," said Dr Stelios Koundouros, one of the company's founders.